rtm/upward/README.md

 Upward
 ======

-Upward is a JavaScript framework where you declare how things should be, and it makes sure things are like that and stay that way.
+Upward is a JavaScript library which lets you declare how things should be, and makes sure things are and stay that way.
 With Upward, JavaScript becomes a "declarative" rather than an "imperative" language.
 In Upward, all your CSS and HTML is written in JavaScript as well, so there's a single language to write, preprocess, and run.